rp2003/NetworkMonitor/README.md

 **Resilience and Self-healing:** Includes automatic reset functionality for interfaces that go down, enhancing system robustness and uptime.

 **Results:** Tested for continuous data polling and real-time statistical reporting, proving its reliability in monitoring network performance with accurate and timely metrics.

+**Makefile Automation**
+To streamline development, I designed a Makefile that automates the compilation and build processes.
+Highlights include:

+**Selective Debugging:** make debug builds the project with debug flags, allowing me to trace execution effectively.
+**Run Automation:** make run launches the network monitor with sudo to access interfaces, saving time during testing.
+**Clean-Up Command:** make clean removes compiled objects and executables in seconds, keeping the workspace organized.